 Each November, Frontier Homestead celebrates the founding of Cedar City with the Iron Mission Days festival.
 Pioneer crafts and treats, special programs, school presentations, and guided walks of Cedar City’s Main Street.
 Call 435-586-9290 to check date and times or visit www.frontierhomestead.org.

-During the summer season, Frontier Homestead offers several hands on activities including gold panning, U-Load It wagon, Candle dipping, Adobe bricking making and Deseret Alphabet.
+During the summer season, Frontier Homestead State Park offers several hands on activities including gold panning, U-Load It wagon, Candle dipping, Adobe bricking making and Deseret Alphabet.
 Ask about these activities when you arrive at the park.

 Old Iron Town

-Old Iron Town is located about 25 miles west of Cedar City, tells the incredible story of southern Utah’s historic mining industry.
+Old Iron Town, located about 25 miles west of Cedar City, tells the incredible story of southern Utah’s historic mining industry.
 While visiting the park, one can tour the ruins of the iron works and a preserved beehive shaped charcoal oven as well as stroll along the nature trail.
 There is also a covered picnic area available and restrooms.